mgoellnitz/JFileSync3/index.md

 * Eclipse icons: the Common Public License - v 1.0.
 * SevenZip/LZMA: LZMA SDK is written and placed in the public domain by Igor Pavlov.
 (Source)

-Some code in LZMA SDK is based on public domain code from another developers:
+Some code in LZMA SDK is based on public domain code from other developers:
   1) PPMd var.H (2001): Dmitry Shkarin
   2) SHA-256: Wei Dai (Crypto++ library)